CoolProp/CoolProp/Web/coolprop/REFPROP.rst

 .. contents:: :depth: 2

-The thermophysical library REFPROP developed by researchers at the National Institute of Standards and Technology in Boulder, Colorado is the gold standard in thermophysical properties.
+The thermophysical property library REFPROP developed by researchers at the National Institute of Standards and Technology in Boulder, Colorado is the gold standard in thermophysical properties.
 It is mature and stable, and is currently the library most used in industry and for scientific applications.

 CoolProp allows for full interaction with the REFPROP library, while using the nicely abstracted C++ interface for all target languages that CoolProp supports.
 This yields a